jdumagay/datacleaningcoursera/README.md

 8. Write out results to file
 Appropriate column names are assigned to the "tidy" data frame.
 This data frame is then saved to a file (named "tidy-HAR-Data.txt") using write.table.
+The file will be in the same folder as the script.

 9. Clean up
 The script then cleans up unsused data frames in memory.
 It does leave a the data